mitjafelicijan/mitjafelicijan.com/content/posts/2024-03-14-configuration-and-plugin-hell-and-why-i-dont-use-vim-and-tmux-anymore.md

 massive proponent of [POSIX](https://en.wikipedia.org/wiki/POSIX) style of utilities.
-I still think the [`pipe operator`](https://www.geeksforgeeks.org/piping-in-unix-or-linux/) is one of the most amazing things every invented.
+I still think the [`pipe operator`](https://www.geeksforgeeks.org/piping-in-unix-or-linux/) is one of the most amazing things ever invented.
 I am still in awe when I use it today.

 But when it comes to applications like text editors or terminal multiplexers, I have a bit of a different opinion.
 I think they need to have some basic batteries included.
 And I agree that basic batteries included is a loaded term and means different things to different people.
-I will try to make a case that takes in account things that matter to me and, by extension, also matter to others.
+I will try to make a case that takes in account things that matter to me and, by extension, also may matter to others.
 Otherwise, they would not have configuration files for these applications that are bigger than some of their own projects.

 It is very naive to think that bare-bones [Vim](https://www.vim.org/) is enough for working on a larger codebase.
 For some it may